 At the Storage step of the wizard, select backup infrastructure components for the job — backup proxy and backup repository, and define backup storage settings.

 - Click Choose next to the Backup proxy field to select a backup proxy.

-- If you choose the On-host backup mode, the source Microsoft Hyper‑V host will perform the roles of the source host and backup proxy.
-In this mode, the Veeam Data Mover runs directly on the source host, which helps streamline data retrieval operations but puts additional load on the host.
+- If you choose the On-host backup mode, the source Microsoft Hyper‑V host will perform the source host and backup proxy roles.
+In this mode, Veeam Data Mover runs directly on the source host, which helps streamline data retrieval operations but puts an additional load on the host.

-If the job processes a VM whose disks are located on the CSV and Microsoft CSV Software Shadow Copy Provider is used for snapshot creating, the Microsoft Hyper-V host owning the CSV will be used as the on-host backup proxy.
+If the job processes a VM whose disks are located on the CSV and the Microsoft CSV Software Shadow Copy Provider is used for snapshot creation, the Microsoft Hyper-V host owning the CSV will be used as the on-host backup proxy.

-- You can map the job to a specific backup stored on the backup repository.
-Backup job mapping can be helpful if you have moved backup files to a new backup repository and want to point the job to existing backups on this new backup repository.
-You can also use backup job mapping if the configuration database got corrupted and you need to reconfigure backup jobs.
+- You can map the job to a specific backup stored in the backup repository.
+Backup job mapping can be helpful if you have moved backup files to a new backup repository and want to point the job to existing backups in this new backup repository.
+You can also use backup job mapping if the configuration database gets corrupted and you need to reconfigure backup jobs.

 You can enable this option only if a backup copy job or backup to tape job is already configured on the backup server.